opengl-tutorials/ogl/beginners-tutorials/tutorial-3-matrices/index.markdown

 [![](http://www.opengl-tutorial.org/wp-content/uploads/2011/04/model.png "model")](http://www.opengl-tutorial.org/wp-content/uploads/2011/04/model.png)

 We'd like to be able to move this model, maybe because the player controls it with the keyboard and the mouse.
-Easy, you just learnt do do so : translation*rotation*scale, and done.
+Easy, you just learnt do do so : `translation*rotation*scale`, and done.
 You apply this matrix to all your vertices at each frame (in GLSL, not in C++!) and everything moves.
 Something that doesn't move will be at the _center of the world_.

 [![](http://www.opengl-tutorial.org/wp-content/uploads/2011/04/world.png "world")](http://www.opengl-tutorial.org/wp-content/uploads/2011/04/world.png)